litterbox-sf-wdi-18/week_10_hw/README.md

 Now you can write all you angular application code in your application.js.
 Let's add some simple logic to our application.js.

+Note: writing code without annotating your dependencies as strings will work in Rails development.
+In production Rails tries to minify your assets, so things will start breaking.
+If you hate annotating your code to be minification safe checkout this sweet [lib](https://github.com/olov/ng-annotate).

 `application.js`